 3. Be afraid to tint

 “I tint about 95% of my clients.
 Even a very delicate shade adds more colour consistency.
 Also, tinting covers any greys in the brow.
 In recent years, tinting has become associated with a harsh, dark finish that stands out a mile.
 However, if it’s done thoughtfully and with good judgement, tinting can add definition, volume and fullness without looking drastically different to your natural colour.”

 “You can invest in a beautiful brow powder, but if you’re using a bad brush to apply it the result won’t measure up.
 Japonesque has a beautiful range of high-quality brushes, and their Angled Brow Definer Brush is a good starting point for your kit.
 If you intend on tweezing your brows at home, don’t settle for second best.
 At The Brow Artist, we use Tweezerman tweezers exclusively, as their precision and alignment is the best in the business.”

 5. Wax your brows – ever!

-"Waxing is unfortunately still a common method of hair removal on the brows and it's very unsuitable.
-The skin around the eye is so delicate and can be very easily stretched, burned or damaged.
+“Waxing is unfortunately still a common method of hair removal on the brows and it’s very unsuitable.
+This is because the skin around the eye is so delicate and can be very easily stretched, burned or damaged.
 Aside from the skin damage, waxing can permanently damage hair follicles, leading to distorted regrowth and ingrown hairs.
-It may seem convenient at the time, but the long-term risk to your brows isn't worth it."
+It may seem convenient at the time, but the long-term risk to your brows isn’t worth it.”